s

 SRT_CALLER

-Creates SRT caller flow that initiates SRT connection to remote SRT listener(s).
+MediaConnect initiates an SRT connection to a remote SRT listener.

 Required Parameters